mjhea0/jquery-madlibs/readme.md

 #### main.js

 Before moving on, we need to make one last update to "main.js".
 Did you notice how each of the words were placed in the DOM next to one another.
 That looks a bit sloppy.
 We could add a list to organize it.
-But let's just display only the last submmit word.
+But let's just display only the last submitted word.

 Before: